deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

     sys.exit(main() or 0)
 ```

-These two samples should give you an idea of how immediate different types of feedback feel, and how they can be incorporated into different types of real-time speech to text applications.
-Both samples can be found in this [GitHub repo](https://github.com/deepgram/conversational-ai-flow).
+These two examples should give you an idea of how different conversational flow mechanisms feel, and how they can be incorporated into different types of real-time speech-to-text applications.
+Both can be found in this [GitHub repo](https://github.com/deepgram/conversational-ai-flow).

 After applying one of the strategies shown here in your application, you can have your downstream system decide how to best respond to the user's input.
 Happy building!